Jack Butel: Cicely Motorsport (2020)

 Butel made his debut in the British Touring Car Championship in 2020 with Cicely Motorsport, driving a Mercedes-Benz A-Class.
 His first and only points finish of the season came during the second round at Brands Hatch, with 14th place in the third race of the weekend.
-He came 26th in the overall standings, and 3rd in the Jack Sears Trophy.
+He came 26th in the overall standings, and third in the Jack Sears Trophy.

 EXCELR8 Motorsport (2021-2022)

 Butel racing at Knockhill during the 2021 British Touring Car Championship.

 Butel moved to Excelr8 Motorsport for the 2021 season, driving a Hyundai i30 Fastback N Performance.
 He scored 4 points across the season, but was forced to miss the final round on medical grounds.
-He came 25th in the overall standings, and 4th in the Jack Sears Trophy.
+He came 25th in the overall standings, and fourth in the Jack Sears Trophy.

-He continued with the team for 2022, but missed the fifth round at Croft Circuit for personal reasons.
-With a best finish of 15th place once across the season and with one point scored, he finished 27th in the overall standings, and 7th in the Jack Sears Trophy.
+Butel continued with the team for 2022, but missed the fifth round at Croft Circuit for personal reasons.
+With a best finish of 15th place once across the season and with one point scored, he finished 27th in the overall standings, and seventh in the Jack Sears Trophy.